 Plus, it should be noted that…

-A Siamese cat loves the sound of its own low-pitched voice and wants to make sure everyone hears them.
-They are very loud and will make sure to let you know when they’re unhappy.
-You’ll quickly discover there’s no door or wall that can keep out the sound.
-So, will your neighbors.
-You may want to have a bottle of wine on hand in case your kitty decides to complain in the early morning hours.
+A Siamese cat loves the sound of its low-pitched voice and wants to ensure everyone hears it.
+They are very loud and will let you know when they’re unhappy.
+You’they’rekly discovYou’llno door or there’s can keep out the sound.
+So will your neighbors.
+You may want to have a bottle of wine on hand if your kitty complains in the early morning hours.

 Kitty Charisma

-From a distance, the Siamese may seem aloof, but they really are attention seekers.
-The Siamese is intelligent, curious and affectionate.
+The Siamese may seem aloof from a distance, but they are attention seekers.
+The Siamese are intelligent, curious, and affectionate.
 They will love upon the whole family, but they’re known to pick their favorite and spend their time following their human around the house.
+So, if you’re looking for a who likes to be independent and spend time entertaining themselves, the Siamese is not that cat.
+You’ll learn that they want to be around you and will smother you with love,

 You will need…

-Just like people, every cat has its own special personality.
-Breed guides for personality are generalizations of temperament and behavior.
-The only way to really know if a cat or kitten is right for your family is to spend time with them and get to know them.
+Just like people, every cat has its unique personality.
+Breed guides for the character are generalizations of temperament and behavior.
+The only way to know if a cat or kitten is right for your family is to spend time with them and get to know them.

 The Care and Handling of Your Siamese